 A long piece of coloured string can be tied on to make sure you do not lose where your hanger is positioned.
 The formed loop will need to be strong to withstand any movement, especially if hanging on a door.

 Now bundle together some of your chosen foliage.
-This can really be anything that looks good and catches your eye, and can be collected from your garden, hedgerows or local park.
+This can really be anything that looks good and catches your eye and can be collected from your garden, hedgerows or local park.
 Pick plenty of green foliage to fill out the wreath such as sprigs of ivy, eucalyptus or conifer.

-Cut the branches down to 6-10 inches and gather a few from each plant in to a decorative arrangement.
+Cut the branches down to 6-10 inches and gather a few from each plant into a decorative arrangement.
 Bind the bundle together with florist wire at the base.

-Position them onto your wreath, making sure they cover the width of the base and are angled effectively – no 90 degree angles!
+Position them onto your wreath, making sure they cover the width of the base and are angled effectively – no 90-degree angles!
 Attach to the base with more florist wire or string.

 Repeat step four working your way around the wreath until almost completely covered.
 Make sure your foliage is spread evenly, with some gaps to add colourful foliage later.

-When attaching the final branch, tuck the tips of the foliage underneath the base of the first fitted arrangement and tie down.
+When attaching the final branch, tuck the tips of the foliage underneath the base of the first fitted arrangement and tie-down.
 Ensure that everything is secured tightly together to avoid any foliage from moving or falling out.

-Floral and Colour Decoration
+Floral And Colour Decoration

 Once you are happy with the arrangement of your base foliage, begin to fill out the gaps by pushing in sprigs of holly berries, dried flowers, rosehips, crab apples or dried citrus fruit.
-One type or colour of flower can be used, or a combination of varieties.
+One type or colour of the flower can be used, or a combination of varieties.